COLLEGE – KCAC Winter Week 9 Recap

 EVANGEL

-The Lady Valor basketball team returns to action on Saturday against McPherson. … The Valor men’s basketball team returns to action on Saturday against McPherson.
+The Lady Valor basketball team defeated McPherson 108-50 on Saturday. … The Valor men’s basketball team defeated McPherson 78-60 on Saturday.

 FRIENDS

-The Lady Falcon basketball team returns to action on Wednesday against Columbia. … The Falcon men’s basketball team returns to action against Hastings on Wednesday. … The Falcon men’s basketball team returns to action on Saturday against Ottawa. … The Lady Falcon wrestling team will return to action on January 9 in a dual against York. … The Falcon men’s wrestling team returns to action on Sunday in the Kansas Newman Open.
+The Lady Falcon basketball team defeated Columbia 80-75 on Wednesday.
+The Lady Falcons defeated Ottawa 79-61 on Saturday. … The Falcon men’s basketball team defeated Hastings 80-72 on Wednesday.
+The Falcon men’s basketball team defeated Ottawa 84-75 on Saturday. … The Lady Falcon wrestling team will return to action on Friday in a KCAC dual against York. … The Falcon men’s wrestling team will return to action on Sunday in the Kansas Newman tournament.

 KANSAS WESLEYAN

-The Lady Coyote basketball team returns to action on Saturday against Tabor. … The Coyote men’s basketball team returns to action on Saturday against Tabor.
+The Lady Coyote basketball team lost 81-74 against Tabor on Saturday. … The Coyote men’s basketball team lost 97-90 against Tabor on Saturday.

 McPHERSON

-The Lady Bulldog basketball team returns to action on Tuesday against Central Oklahoma. … The Bulldog men’s basketball team returns to action on Saturday against Evangel.
+The Lady Bulldog basketball team defeated Central Oklahoma 96-44 on Tuesday.
+The Lady Bulldogs lost 108-50 against Evangel on Saturday. … The Bulldog men’s basketball team lost 91-78 against Kansas City on Sunday.
+The Bulldogs lost 78-60 against Evangel on Saturday.

 OKLAHOMA WESLEYAN

-The Lady Eagle basketball team returns to action on Saturday against Bethany. … The Eagle men’s basketball team returns to action on Saturday against Bethany. … The Eagle men’s wrestling team will return to action on January 10 in the Hastings Open.
+The Lady Eagle basketball team lost 64-53 against Bethany on Saturday. … The Eagle men’s basketball team defeated Bethany 83-81 on Saturday. … The Eagle men’s wrestling team will return to action on January 10 in the Hastings tournament.

 OTTAWA

-The Lady Brave basketball team returns to action on Monday against Lindenwood. … The Braves men’s basketball team returns to action on Saturday against Friends. … The Lady Brave wrestling team will return to action on January 13 in a dual against York. … The Brave men’s wrestling team returns to action on Sunday in the Kansas Newman Open.
+The Lady Brave basketball team lost 71-36 against Lindenwood on Monday.
+The Lady Braves lost 67-59 against Missouri Baptist on Tuesday.
+The Lady Braves lost 79-61 against Friends on Saturday. … The Brave men’s basketball team lost 84-75 against Friends on Saturday. … The Lady Brave wrestling team will return to action on January 13 in a KCAC dual against York. … The Brave men’s wrestling team will return to action on Sunday in the Kansas Newman tournament.

 SAINT MARY

-The Lady Spire basketball team returns to action on Saturday against Sterling. … The Spire men’s basketball team returns to action against Haskell on Wednesday. … The Lady Spire wrestling team will return to action on January 4 in a dual against York. … The Spire men’s wrestling team returns to action on Sunday in a dual against York.
+The Lady Spire basketball team defeated Sterling 71-59 on Saturday. … The Spire men’s basketball team defeated Haskell 81-48 on Wednesday.
+The Spires defeated Sterling 78-59 on Saturday. … The Lady Spire wrestling team will return to action on Sunday in a KCAC dual against York. … The Spire men’s wrestling team will return to action on Sunday in a KCAC dual against York.

 SOUTWHESTERN

-The Lady Moundbuilders basketball team returns to action on Saturday against York. … The Moundbuilders men’s basketball team returns to action on Wednesday against Spurgeon.
+The Lady Moundbuilders basketball team lost 81-65 against York on Saturday. … The Moundbuilders men’s basketball team defeated Spurgeon 107-64 on Wednesday.
+The Moundbuilders defeated York 91-64 on Saturday.

 STERLING

-The Lady Warrior basketball team returns to action against Graceland on Tuesday. … The Warrior men’s basketball team returns to action on Saturday against Saint Mary.
+The Lady Warrior basketball team defeated Graceland 82-68 on Tuesday.
+The Lady Warriors lost 71-59 against Saint Mary on Saturday. … The Warrior men’s basketball team lost 78-59 against Saint Mary on Saturday.

 TABOR

-The Lady Bluejay basketball team returns to action on Saturday against Kansas Wesleyan. … The Bluejay men’s basketball team returns to action on Saturday against Kansas Wesleyan.
+The Lady Bluejay basketball team defeated Kansas Wesleyan 81-74 on Saturday. … The Bluejay men’s basketball team defeated Kansas Wesleyan 97-90 on Saturday.

 YORK

-The Lady Panther basketball team returns to action on Saturday against Southwestern. … The Panther men’s basketball team returns to action on Saturday against Southwestern. … The Lady Panther wrestling team will return to action on January 4 in a dual against Saint Mary. … The Panther men’s wrestling team returns to action on Sunday in a dual against Saint Mary.
+The Lady Panther basketball team defeated Southwestern 81-65 on Saturday. … The Panther men’s basketball team lost 91-64 against Southwestern on Saturday. … The Lady Panther wrestling team will return to action on Sunday in a KCAC dual against Saint Mary. … The Panther men’s wrestling team will return to action on Sunday in a KCAC dual against Saint Mary.

 2025-26 KCAC Men’s Basketball Standings